 In some ways the premise reminded me a bit of the basic concepts of Isaac Asimov’s Foundation series, but here the idea of controlling future outcomes is real-time, personal and entirely specific to the city of New York.
 Brownfield considers himself NYC’s caretaker, and Wilson eventually admits to himself that he also feels a strong enough connection to the city that he wants to protect it.
 The author and artist clearly share that love of the city, and their devotion is part of what makes this story feel unique.

 I also loved the art, which is gorgeously drawn and full of color.
 Whenever Brownfield or Wilson visualize possible outcomes, they are shown as a series of interlocking colored lines bouncing between people or objects.
 This conceit helps make Brownfield’s theories feel concrete, like something hidden in plain sight if you only know how to look.
 Also, color is used to signify the current state of the city – red for chaos, blue for stability – and the growing presence of redness helps to build tension throughout as Brownfield and Wilson work to save New York from impending cataclysm.

-Strange Attractors is a standalone novel, but is also available in individual chapters online from Comixology.
-I thoroughly enjoyed reading it, and will definitely be checking out other work by the same author.
+I thoroughly enjoyed reading Strange Attractors, and will definitely be checking out other work by the same author.
 Recommended.

 Full disclosure: I received a free review copy of this book from NetGalley.